-Loss from affiliates for the three and six month periods of 2014 decreased by \$0.1 million and increased \$2.0 million, respectively, from the same periods in 2013.
+Loss from affiliates for the three and nine month periods of 2014 increased by \$3.7 million and \$5.7 million, respectively, from the same periods in 2013.
+The increases in losses primarily represent losses incurred in 2014 from a certain affiliate newly invested in by Seaboard during the latter half of 2013.
 Based on the uncertainty of local political and economic environments in the countries in which Seaboard's affiliates operate, management cannot predict future results.